schemaanalyst/schemaanalyst/README.md

 There are multiple implemented test data generators available for you to use:

- 1. `avsDefaults` - AVM implementation using default values
+- `avsDefaults`: AVM implementation using default values
- 2. `avs` - AVM implementation using random values
+- `avs`: AVM implementation using random values
- 3. `random` - Random data generator technique.
+- `random`: Random data generator technique.
- 4. `dominoRandom` - The original and random DOMINO (DOMain-specific approach to INtegrity cOnstraint test data generator) technique.
+- `dominoRandom`: Original and random DOMINO (DOMain-specific approach to INtegrity cOnstraint test data generator) technique.
- 5. `dominoAVS` - The hybrid technique DOMINO and AVM.
+- `dominoAVS`: Hybrid technique that combines DOMINO and AVM.
- 6. `dominoColNamer` - A DOMINO generator that generates string values using the column names with suffix numbering and sequential numbers.
+- `dominoColNamer`: DOMINO-based technique generates string values using the column names with suffix numbering and sequential numbers.
- 7. `dominoRead` - A DOMINO generator that generates readable string values from a library called [DataFactory](https://github.com/andygibson/datafactory).
+- `dominoRead`: DOMINO-based technique that generates readable string values with [DataFactory](https://github.com/andygibson/datafactory).
- 8. `avslangmodel` - A Random AVM generator that uses a Language Model to replace random and unreadable values to output a more readable test suite.
+- `avslangmodel`: Random AVM-based technique that uses a language model to replace random and unreadable values to make a more readable test suite.

 #### Reduction Methods